Chess in the Digital AgeFeb. 11, 2019

 Find chess lessons, worksheets, videos, and more all included in our Talented and Gifted app!
-Subscribe today for a limited time at only $49.99 for an entire year of learning and chess playing!
+Subscribe today for an entire year of learning and chess playing!

 Unbeknownst to players, the Mechanical Turk was operated by a human player, usually chess masters, who sat inside the machine and played against the opponent.
 Essentially, the machine was a major hoax, and while the secrets of the machine were well kept for a long time, it sparked the imaginations of everyone who viewed it, and resulted in publications surrounding the intrigue of how it worked.

 After its demise, chess players have continued to strive to find a machine worthy of chess gameplay.
 In the 1980’s the advent of computer software made that dream come to life.
 Even more importantly, current-day chess technology is not a hoax like yesteryear’s Mechanical Turk!

 Today, chess apps are available on computers and smartphones for the general public for entertainment purposes.
 Most importantly, technology is widely used in the game of chess to analyze players’ stats, and serves as a way to evaluate, compare, and rate every move.
 Grandmasters also use chess software to improve their own game, and some, like the current 5-time world chess Champion, Magnus Carlsen, uses technology to draw more people in to playing the game!